Information for health professionals

 - Continues to drive despite your advice, and is likely to endanger the public.

-You can complete the Medical Condition Notification Form and send it directly to the Roads and Maritime Licence Review Unit:
+You can submit the Medical Condition Notification Form online, which will immediately send it directly to the Roads and Maritime Licence Review Unit:

 Even when making a direct report to Roads and Maritime, you should inform the patient that this is what you’re doing.